gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 </div>

 \indent It may be easiest to understand the *sums of squares decomposition* by connecting it to our permutation ideas.
+\index{sums of squares!decomposition}
+\index{permutation}
 In a permutation situation, the total variation ($SS_\text{Total}$) cannot change -- it is the same responses varying around the grand mean.
 However, the amount of variation attributed to variation among the means and in the residuals can change if we change which observations go